How to Get Rid of Bees DIY

 Wasps and bees sting to defend themselves or their colony.
 Stinging involves the injection of a protein venom that causes pain and other reactions.

-Wasps and Mortar bees can sting more than once because they are able to pull out their stinger without injury to themselves.
-The stinger is not left in your skin when stung by either a wasp or bumble bee.
+Wasps and Mortar bees can sting more than once because they can pull out their stinger without injuring themselves.
+The stinger is not left in your skin when stung by either a wasp or bumblebee.

-Honey bees have barbs on their stinger which remain hooked in the skin.
-The stinger, connected to the digestive system of the bee, is torn out of the abdomen as the bee attempts to fly away.
+Honey bees have barbs on their stinger, which remain hooked in the skin.
 As a result, the bee soon dies.
-If you are stung by a honey bee, scratch the stinger out (with its attached venom gland) with your fingernail as soon as possible.
+If you are stung by a honey bee, scratch the stinger out (with its attached venom gland) with your fingernail as quickly as possible.
 Do not try to pull out the stinger between two fingers.
-Doing so only forces more venom into your skin, causing greater irritation.
+Doing so only forces more venom into your skin, causing more significant irritation.
 Bee Wasp Control.
 Auckland Steam n Dry guarantee bee and wasp control service treatments.
 Kill wasps areas South Auckland City, North Shore, East, West

-Very rarely, a person may suffer a life-threatening, systemic allergic reaction to a bee or wasp sting.
-Wasp and Bee control.
-Auckland Steam n Dry guarantee wasp bee control service treatments.
+A person may rarely suffer a life-threatening, systemic allergic reaction to a bee or wasp sting.
+Wasp and Bee control at Auckland Steam n Dry guarantee wasp, bee control service treatments.
 Kill wasps in North Shore, East, West, South Auckland City.
-This is an shock (fainting, difficulty breathing, swelling, and blockage in the throat) within minutes of being stung.
+Thus, it is a shock (fainting, difficulty breathing, swelling, and blockage in the throat) within minutes of stinging.
 These systemic symptoms are cause for immediate medical attention.
 People with known systemic allergic reactions to bee or wasp stings should consult with their physician.
 The venom’s of bees and wasps are different, so having a severe reaction to a wasp sting does not mean a person will have the same reaction to a bee sting.